gaps-closure/emu/design-notes.md

 ```

-##A passthrough BITW
+# Bidirectional Passthrough BITW

-A BITW passthrough can be greated on the gateway by using two netcat commands to listen on the two ends of the gateway node.
+A gateway can pass data between enclaves, which cannot directly route to each other, by using two netcat commands to listen on the two ends of the gateway node.
 ```
 mkfifo fifo
 nc -4 -k -t -l 10.0.1.2 12345 < fifo | nc -4 -k -t -l 10.1.1.2 12345 > fifo